Tornado in northeast China kills 6 people, injures 190 | New Country 923

 Tornado in northeast China kills 6 people, injures 190

-BEIJING (AP) — State media says a tornado in northeast China has killed six people and injured another 190.
+BEIJING (AP) — A tornado blew through a city in northeast China, damaging factories and buildings, killing six people and injuring another 190, state media reported Thursday.

-State broadcaster CCTV says the tornado hit Kaiyuan, a county-level city in Liaoning province Wednesday afternoon.
-Television footage showed a stretch of collapsed low-rise buildings where firefighters were working through the debris.
+The tornado hit Kaiyuan, a county-level city in Liaoning province, late Wednesday afternoon, local authorities said in a brief online statement.
+Footage from state broadcaster CCTV showed a stretch of collapsed low-rise buildings where firefighters were working through the debris.
+Glass windows in homes and cars were blown out.

+Liaoning resident Li Yuan said he owns a factory just 500 meters (yards) from where the tornado struck.
+His workers told him they initially thought it was “just a large cloud.”

+“But when it came closer, they felt a strong gust of wind,” Li said in a phone interview.
+“All the trash, papers and leaves on the ground were blown into the sky.
+We heard ambulance and police car sirens all night.”

-CCTV says the tornado damaged factories and equipment in an industrial park.
+The tornado damaged factories and equipment in an industrial park, CCTV said.
 More than 210 people have been rescued, and another 1,600 were evacuated.
+Power will be restored to homes sometime Thursday, while businesses will regain power in the next three days, CCTV said.

-In 2016, a tornado and accompanying hailstorm killed 98 people in eastern China.
+Tornados are rare in China.
+In 2016, a tornado and accompanying hailstorm killed 98 people in eastern Jiangsu province.